chaos-polymtl/lethe/doc/source/examples/multiphysics/concentric-heat-exchanger/concentric-heat-exchanger.rst

      end
    end

 To enable a more complete analysis of the case, we enable the heat flux post-processing.
-This will calculate the total heat flux on every boundary of the domain and enable us to characterize the energy coming in and out of every inlets and outlets.
+This will calculate the total heat flux on every boundary of the domain and enable us to characterize the energy coming in and out of every inlet and outlet.

 .. code-block:: text